CUCEI: History

-The Institute of Sciences of the State of Jalisco was inaugurated in February 14, 1827, and offered majors in medical science and surgery, jurisprudence, physical sciences and mathematics.
+The Institute of Sciences of the State of Jalisco was inaugurated on February 14, 1827, and offered majors in medical science and surgery, jurisprudence, physical sciences and mathematics.

-When the conservative party came into power, the lawyer José Antonio Romero closed the Institute at the same time as he reopened the university by an official decree on September 1, 1834.
+When the conservative party came into power, the lawyer José Antonio Romero closed the institute at the same time as he reopened the university by an official decree on September 1, 1834.

-In 1847. the lawyer Joaquín Angulo, as state governor, determined the simultaneous existence of both the Institute and the University, now under a liberal teaching basis.
-In 1853, it was decreed that the Institute would become part of the University.
+In 1847. the lawyer Joaquín Angulo, as state governor, determined the simultaneous existence of both the institute and the university, now under a liberal teaching basis.
+In 1853, it was decreed that the institute would become part of the university.

 On September 7, 1925, the foundations of the Polytechnic School, the Faculty of Engineering and the Faculty of Pharmacy, first dependencies that precede the university center, are established.

-When the University was definitively founded, on October 12, 1925, the alternation between it and the Institute of Sciences ended, as a result of the disputes caused by the differences in the political lines of the conservative and liberal governments.
-At the time it was formed by the Faculty of Medicine, Faculty of Engineering and Polytechnic, Faculty of Jurisprudence, Faculty of Pharmacy, Faculty of Commerce, Preparatory School of Jalisco, Preparatory School for Ladies and the Normal School of Jalisco..
+When the university was definitively founded, on October 12, 1925, the alternation between it and the Institute of Sciences ended, as a result of the disputes caused by the differences in the political lines of the conservative and liberal governments.
+At the time it was formed by the Faculty of Medicine, Faculty of Engineering and Polytechnic, Faculty of Jurisprudence, Faculty of Pharmacy, Faculty of Commerce, Preparatory School of Jalisco, Preparatory School for Ladies and the Normal School of Jalisco.

 In 1937, the university was reorganized by Constancio Hernández Alvirde, issuing the Organic Law of the University of Guadalajara, which by that date already had, in the field of exact sciences and engineering, the Polytechnic School, the Faculty of Physical and Mathematical Sciences and the Faculty of Chemical Sciences, and the Astronomical and Meteorological Institute.

 The idea of forming a Technological Institute was conceived by the engineer Jorge Matute Remus, along with a project to build a College town, this project began during the government period of General García Barragán (1943-1947), who approved the donation of the land, and on August 21, 1947, at the meeting of the University Council, its creation was approved.

 On September 19, 1949, engineer Jorge Matute Remus inaugurated the activities at the Technological Institute of Guadalajara.
 From this date they make up the Technological Institute, the Faculties of Chemical Sciences and Engineering and the Architecture, Vocational, Pre-vocational and Polytechnic schools.

 In 1980, the Faculty of Sciences was created, offering courses in Biology, Physics and Mathematics, the last two still being offered on the campus.

 The General University Council in extraordinary session on August 5, 1994, approves the creation of the University Network in the State of Jalisco.
-This network is made up of Thematic Centers, Regional Centers, the High School Education System and the General Administration of the University.
+This network is made up of Thematic Centers, Regional Centers, the High School Education System and the General Administration of the university.
 Thus, on May 2, 1994, the General University Council approved the creation of the CUCEI.